azurecrystalz/azurecrystalz.github.io/source/_posts/please-god.md

   {% bubble Rinne %}
     I had some free time and I saw a friend of mine, so is there an issue if I wanna go talk to them?

-    We’re dorm mates, so why don’t you play nice with me a bit?
+    We’re roommates, so why don’t you play nice with me a bit?
 Gyahaha!
   {% endbubble %}

   {% bubble Hiyori %}
-    Dorm mates…well then, why don’t you go ask Kanata-kun to play with you?
+    Roommates...Well then, why don’t you go ask Kanata-kun to play with you?
 He’s definitely not as lucky as me, but he’s got some good luck as well.
   {% endbubble %}

   {% bubble Rinne %}